Part I. KNOWING ABOUT ERASURE

 This time it stopped when they did not respond to my question.
 I stopped pretending that it didn’t matter or that I did not notice their disregard.
 I repeated the question louder because I cared.

-This time it stopped when I almost ignored a request for supporting a LGBTQIA+ group.
+This time it stopped when I almost ignored a request for a donation to support a LGBTQIA+ group.
 As a cisgender woman of Asian descent, I thought: What do I have in common with this group?
 Why would I care about a group that I did not identify strongly with?
 Maybe someone else could make the donation.
+Noticing my perception of difference and apathy, I gasped.
 Ouch!
-Noticing my perception of difference, division, and apathy, I gasped.
 It doesn’t have to be this way.
 These attitudes of Othering tighten my heart, and I don’t need to respond this way.
 I don’t want to turn away.
 I already know from years of personal experience how it feels to be excluded, marginalized, and objectified.
-This time the erasure stopped, and the heart opened to the pains of these habits of mind that like to dismiss and exclude.
-In opening to feeling and knowing, tightening is naturally released, and the heart softened.
-Separation no more.
-No more us vs. them.
-I am absolutely delighted to connect.
+Breathing with the dukkah of erasure, knowing its insubstantiality, my heart body softened.
+Separated no more, I am delighted to connect. .

-This time it stopped when I was no longer embarrassed by my pronounciation.
+This time it stopped when I was no longer embarrassed by my pronunciation.
 No need to apologize.
 Not me.
 Not my story.

 This time it stopped when I did not explain why I needed to take space.